-- Energy efficient and eco design features based on Passivhaus principles are to be incorporated into all developments at the design stage and include such elements as triple glazing, above standard insulation, grey water capture, air source heat pumps, and mechanical ventilation heat recovery (HVHR).
-Solar conversion materials (panels, shingles, integrated solar roof tile systems etc) should be included in the design of all buildings, similarly satellite dishes or other external features should be included at the design stage and positioned unobtrusively. - Elements such as water management features, flood resilience and resistance features and energy efficiency features are to be included.
-The use of renewable/non carbon energy solutions such as air and ground source heat pumps, district heating and solar panels are essential throughout. - Buildings should be orientated and designed to maximise solar gain, daylight and sun penetration, whilst avoiding overheating. - 35 All dwellings should be provided with an EV charger

-Innovative and contemporary building design

-Innovative and contemporary design solutions of high quality (including self-build housing), where they also exemplify high standards of sustainability in environmental and energy design, will generally be supported.
-These may where appropriate form part of character areas within which they may offer a design contrast to other buildings that adds to the overall positive design impact.
+3 2 Energy efficient and eco design features based on Passivnaus principles are to be incorporated into all developments at the design stage and include such elements as triple glazing, above standard insulation, grey water capture, air source heat pumps, and mechanica ventilation heat recovery (HVHR).
+Solar conversion materials (panels, shingles, integrated solar roof tile systems etc) should be included in the design of all buildings, similarly satellite dishes or other external features should be included at the design stage and positioned unobtrusively.
+3 resistance features and energy efficiency features are to be included.
+The use of renewable/non carbon energy solutions such as air and ground source heat pumps, district heating and solar panels are essential throughout.
+3 Buildings should be orientated and designed to maximise solar gain, daylight and sun penetration, whilst avoiding overheating.
+3 5 All dwellings should be provided with an EV charger novative and contemporary building design 3 6 Innovative and contemporary design solutions of high quality (including self-build housing), where they also exemplify high standards of sustainability in environmental and energy design, will generally be supported.
+These may where appropriate form part of character areas within which they may offer a design contrast to other buildings that adds to the overall positive design impact. ateways 3 7 The pedestrian/cycle access points linking the new development to the existing town are important gateways into the Garden Neighbourhood and should be designed to take advantage of the opportunities that these give to create distinctive, welcoming spaces and creative physical design elements.
+The entry points to the development site from the Railway Station, and from the town via the single track railway bridge, are particularly important in this respect.
+The vehicular access into the neighbourhood should be attractive, inviting and well signposted.
+C ensity